West Side Health Neighborhood

 The Alcott Center for Mental Health Services is engaged in a ‘health neighborhood’ project with several other established and committed organizations whose common purpose is to identify community needs, increase awareness and educate the community in order to improve health and quality of life in the areas we serve.

-The West Side Health Neighborhood consists of, strong collaborative relationships with providers of mental health, physical health, substance use, homeless and social services and while still early in its development, has linked dozens of individuals to needed services.
+The West Side Health Neighborhood consists of strong collaborative relationships with providers of mental health services, physical health services, substance use services, supportive housing services, and social services, and while still early in its development, has linked dozens of individuals to needed services.

 Our current, core partners include: